facebookresearch/MobileLLM/README.md

 ## License

-BiT is CC-BY-NC 4.0 licensed as of now.
+MobileLLM is CC-BY-NC 4.0 licensed as of now.